 Key Stage 3 Assessment (without National Curriculum levels)

-Students will be placed on ‘Individual Flight Paths’, which will carefully track back from GCSE to the point where they are currently working.
+Pupils will be placed on individual flight paths, which will carefully track back from GCSE to the point where they are currently working.

-We will continue to use a range of information from prior attainment / data such as KS2 levels, CATs scores, reading tests, baseline assessments within departments as well as qualitative information from our partner primary schools to set appropriate and challenging targets.
+We will continue to use a range of information from prior attainment data such as KS2 levels, CATs scores, reading tests and baseline assessments within departments, as well as qualitative information from our partner primary schools, to set appropriate and challenging targets.